Scoring Algorithms

 A = total factor productivity (network-wide scaling constant)

-alpha, beta, gamma = contribution weights (governance-configurable, sum to 1)
+alpha, beta, gamma = contribution weights (governance-configurable, default 1.0 each)

 k = diversity bonus coefficient